 Restructuring the workplace post Covid-19 - FAQs for employers

 We set out below our answers to key questions about options for restructuring the workforce.
-These cover options for extending furlough, notice and redundancy payment rights during furlough, changing terms and conditions, and dealing with redundancies.
+These cover options for extending furlough (despite the government scheme having ended), changing terms and conditions, and dealing with redundancies.

-Can we keep employees on furlough even when the government scheme has ended?
+Can we keep employees on furlough even though the extended government scheme has ended?

 If you have a contractual right to lay off without pay, this could be relied on (although such clauses in contracts are quite rare in practice).
 Lay-off provisions are subject to the implied term of trust and confidence which means, for example, that you should consult with employees first and give reasonable notice of any lay off to avoid being in breach of contract.